The Manhattan Project

 American Museum of Natural History's Manhattan Project information

-A timeline of the political and scientific events associated with the development of nuclear energy and the bomb is available from the Energy Department here
+View a timeline of the political and scientific events associated with the development of nuclear energy and the bomb from the Energy Department.

 scientists

-Some of the personnel involved in the project, such as J. Robert Oppenheimer, Enrico Fermi, Leo Szilard, and Albert Einstein, are highlighted on the Atomic Heritage Foundation web site here.
+Some of the personnel involved in the project, such as J. Robert Oppenheimer, Enrico Fermi, Leo Szilard, and Albert Einstein are highlighted on the Atomic Heritage Foundation website.
 A key piece in the history of the project's development is Einstein's letter to FDR, sited in the Leo Szilard Home Page.

 Questions to consider include: What prompted Einstein to write FDR in 1939?
 Why did FDR decide to proceed?
 How did the Manhattan Project come together?
 How did scientists develop the first atomic weapons?
 What does the Manhattan Project tell us about the growing relationship between the government and the scientific community during WWII?